-He who rejects these views on the nature of the geological record, will rightly reject my whole theory.
-For he may ask in vain where are the numberless transitional links which must formerly have connected the closely allied or representative appears, found in the several stages of the same great formation.
-He may disbelieve in the enormous intervals of time which have charged between our consecutive formations; he may overlook how important a part migration must have played, when the formations of any one great region alone, as that of Europe, are considered ; he may urge the apparent, but often falsely apparent, sudden coming in of whole groups of species.
-He may ask where are the remains of those infinitely numerous organisms which must have existed long before the first bed of the Silurian system was deposited: I can answer this latter question only hypothetically, by saying that as far as we can see, where our oceans now extend they have for an enormous period extended, and where our oscillating continents now stand they have stood ever since the Silurian epoch; but that long before that period, the world may have presented a wholly different aspect; and that the older continents, formed of formations older than any known to us, may now all be in a metamorphosed condition, or may lie buried under the ocean.
+He who rejects these views on the imperfection of the geological record, will rightly reject my whole theory.
+For he may ask in vain where are the numberless transitional links which must formerly have connected the closely allied or representative species, found in the successive stages of the same great formation?
+He may disbelieve in the enormous intervals of time which have elapsed between our consecutive formations: he may overlook how important a part migration must have played, when the formations of any one great region alone, as that of Europe, are considered ; he may urge the apparent, but often falsely apparent, sudden coming in of whole groups of species.
+He may ask where are the remains of those infinitely numerous organisms which must have existed long before the first bed of the Silurian system was deposited?
+We now know that animals, and probably plants, lived at an epoch immensely remote, long anterior to the primordial zone of the Silurian system, but I can answer the above question only by supposing that where our oceans now extend they have extended for an enormous period, and where our oscillating continents now stand they have stood since the commencement of the Silurian epoch ; but that, long before that period, the world presented a widely different aspect ; and that the older continents. formed of formations older than any known to us, exist now only as remnants in a metamorphosed condition, or lie wholly buried under the ocean.

-Passing from these difficulties, all the other great leading facts in palaeontology seem to me simply to follow on the theory of descent with modification through natural selection.
-We can thus understand how it is that new species come in slowly and successively ; how species of different classes do not necessarily change together, or at the same rate, or in the same degree; yet in the long run that all undergo modification to some extent.
+Passing from these difficulties, the other great leading facts in paleontology seem to me simply to follow on the theory of descent with modification through natural selection.
+We can thus understand how it is that new species could inferent elasses do not necessarily change together, or at the same rate, or in the same degree; x = 2 vet in the long run that all undergo modification to some extent.
 The extinction of old forms is the almost inevitable consequence of the production of new forms.
 We can understand why when a species has once disappeared it never reappears.
-Groups of species increase in numbers slowly, and endure for unequal periods of time; for the process of modification is necessarily slow, and depends on many complex contingencies.
+Groups of species increase in numbers slowly, and endure for unequal periods of time : for the process of modification is necessarily slow, and depends on many complex contingencies.
 The dominant species of the larger dominant groups tend to leave many modified descendants, and thus new sub-groups and groups are formed.
-As these are formed, the species of the less vigcous groups, from their inferiority inherited from a common progenitor, tend to become extinct together, and to leave no modified offspring on the face of the earth.
-But the utter extinction of a whole group of species may often be a very slow process, from the survival of a few descendants, lingering in protected and isolated situations.
-When a group has once wholly disappeared, it does not reappear; for the link of generation has been broken.
+As these are formed, the species of the less vigorous groups, from their inferiority inherited from a common progenitor, tend to become extinct together, and to leave no modified offspring on the face of the earth.
+But the utter extinction of a whole group of species has sometimes been a slow process, from the survival of a few descendants, lingering in protected and isolated situations.
+When a group has once wholly disappeared, it does not reappear: for the link of generation has been broken.

-We can understand how the spreading of the dominant forms of life, which are whose that oftenest vary, will in the long run tend to people the world with allied, but modified, descendants; and these will generally succeed in taking the places of those groups of apecies which are their inferiors in the strugglo for existence.
+We can understand how the spreading of the dominant forms of life, which are those that forenest vary, will in the long run tend to people the world with allied, but modified, descendants; and these will generally succeed in taking the places of these groups of species which are their inferiors in the struggle for existence.
 Hence, after long intervals of time, the productions of the world will appear to have changed simultaneously.